 To submit an online request for controlled access data:

-- Log on to the NIH Database of Genotypes and Phenotypes (dbGaP) Authorized Access System using your NIH or eRA commons credentials.
+- Log on to the NIH dbGaP Authorized Access System using your NIH or eRA commons credentials

 - Submit an online Data Access Request (DAR).
-Before you submit, here are some tips for preparing a successful Data Access Request.
+Before you submit, refer to the National Center for Biotechnology Information document for tips on preparing a successful DAR

-Once completed, your request will be forwarded to your institutional Signing Official for review, approval, and co-signature.
-The signed DAR is then forwarded to the NCI Data Access Committee (DAC) to evaluate whether the request meets the expectations of the requested study data use limitation(s).
+Once completed, your DAR will be forwarded to your Institutional Signing Official for review, approval, and co-signature.
+The signed DAR is then forwarded to the NCI Data Access Committee (DAC) to evaluate whether the request meets the expectations of the Data Use Certification and requested study data use limitation(s).
 The NCI DAC will review and return decisions within 14 days.
-If your request is approved, you will receive instructions on how to access the datasets.
+If your request is approved, you will receive instructions on how to access the data sets.